Hindersche: Cards

 Hindersche is a point-trick game with the points counting as follows:

 Thus there are 140 points in the pack.

 Rules

 The following rules are based on Schoch:

 Deal

 Deal and play are anticlockwise.
 The first dealer is determined either by lots (lowest card) or is the newest player to join the session.
 The dealer shuffles the pack and offers it to the player on the left for cutting.
-The dealer deals nine cards to each player in packets of three and turns the last for trumps.
-When only two or three players are left in the game, the unused cards are stacked face down on the table and the top card turned for trumps.
+The dealer deals nine cards to each player in packets of three and turns the last for trump.
+When only two or three players are left in the game, the unused cards are stacked face down on the table and the top card turned for trump.

 Trick play

 Forehand (to the right of the dealer) leads to the first trick.
 A player with a card of the led suit, may either follow suit or play a trump.
 If unable to follow suit, a player may either trump or discard.
 The trick is won by the highest card of the led suit if no trumps are played, otherwise by the highest trump.

 A player may accidentally or deliberately pick up a trick that has legally been won by another player as long as no-one objects before a card is led to the next trick.
 This is known as a Schleipfe or as schleipfen.